 Retirement by rotation

 In terms of Section 149 of Companies Act 2013 the Company is required to have a womandirector on its Board.
 Mrs. Srilalitha Gopal Managing Director is already on the Board ofthe Company from 10th November 2011 and hence the Company fulfills therequirements of the said section.

 Key Managerial Personnel (KMPs)

-Evaluation of the Board's performance
+Evaluation of the performance

-The Board has carried out anevaluation of its own performance and that of itsdirectors including Independent Directors individually and the sub committees of theBoard.
+The members of the Nomination and Remuneration Committee (NRC) has carried out anevaluation of its own performance that of the Chairman Managing Director Directorsindividually including independent Directors Board the sub committees of the Board KeyManagerial Personnel and Senior Managerial Personnel.
+The Board evaluated the performanceof the Independent Directors.
 The manner in which the evaluation has been carried out isexplained in the Corporate Governance report.

 The Company has also devised a Policy on Board Diversity detailing the functionalstrategic and structural diversity of the Board.